More people are dying from colon cancer and no one knows why

 Rich had actually undergone a colonoscopy at age 20 for abdominal and stomach issues and had been cleared.
 But she was aware of the risk of colon cancer.

-“I have two brothers who were tested and one brother actually had it's called an adenoma and it's basically like a precancerous polyp that was removed,” she said.
+“I have two brothers who were tested and one brother actually had ... an adenoma, and it's basically like a precancerous polyp that was removed,” she said.

 “And according to my oncologist that polyp would have turned into cancer -- I think she said three to five years -- and he would not have been 50 by then.
 So he would have had full blown cancer.”